Al Hamra Hehanussa

-Al Hamra Hehanussa (born 1 July 1999) is an Indonesian professional footballer who plays as a defender for Super League club Persib Bandung.
+Al Hamra Hehanussa (born 1 July 1999) is an Indonesian professional footballer who plays as a defender for Super League club Garudayaksa, on loan from Persib Bandung.
 He is the younger brother of Rezaldi Hehanusa.

 Club career

 Persija Jakarta

 Hamra made his first-team debut on 22 June 2019 as a starting in a match against Persela Lamongan at the Surajaya Stadium, Lamongan.

 Dewa United (loan)

 He signed for Dewa United on 2021 season, on loan from Persija Jakarta.
 Hamra made his league debut on 23 November 2021 against PSKC Cimahi at the Gelora Bung Karno Madya Stadium, Jakarta.

 Persik Kediri

 On 13 January 2023, Hamra signed a contract with Liga 1 club Persik Kediri from Persija Jakarta.
 Hamra made his league debut for the club in a 2–0 win against Madura United on 24 January, coming on as a substituted Krisna Bayu Otto.
 On 4 March, he scored his first league goal for the club, scored from header in a 2–0 home win against PS Barito Putera at Brawijaya Stadium.
 Four days later, he scored the opening goal, scoring a header in the 35th minute in a 0–2 away win against Persib Bandung.
 He also continued his good form in March with scored for the club against his former club, Persija Jakarta, process the same goal through a header.
 The game ended in a 2–0 victory for Persik Kediri.
 On 11 April, Hamra extended his contract with the club for one season.
 On 12 June 2025, Hamra officially left Persik Kediri.